 Frozen foods can have a bad reputation of being “unhealthy” or that it contains too many preservatives.
-Frozen foods are not “bad” or “unhealthy”.
+Just because these foods are frozen does not mean they are “bad” or “unhealthy”.
 Frozen fruits, vegetables, and protein options can be just as nutritious as their fresh counterparts.
 Healthy meals with frozen foods can be great weeknight dinner staples and making cooking a breeze.

 Purchasing frozen foods can save you money by reducing wasted or spoiled foods, and increasing their shelf life.
 Also, purchasing frozen foods can be as simple as fruits and vegetables.
 When selecting fruits and vegetables, select a variety or mixture.
 Produce with different colors provide many nutrients such as vitamins, minerals, and antioxidants.
 For example, green vegetables such as broccoli and spinach have fiber, iron, and calcium.
 Similar to frozen fruits, veggies and raw protein options contain the same nutritional value as fresh options.
 You can use pre-cooked frozen proteins, just be mindful of additives such as sodium, msg, and saturated fat.

 Try a traditional Alfredo pasta dish (my recipe uses spaghetti squash but can certainly use pasta) and enhance it with some frozen grilled chicken, broccoli and spinach.
 Including these vegetables increases the volume of food, fiber and nutrients.
 In addition, broccoli and spinach provide antioxidants.
 Use your choice of protein like chicken, shrimp, or salmon (all of these can be found in the frozen aisle too).
 Don’t overthink healthy meals with frozen foods!